mitchins/ComfyAI/README.md

 ### **📌 Install ComfyAI (from your ComfyUI installation folder)**

-Clone this repo inside ComfyUI's `custom_nodes/` folder and install the package:
+Clone this repo inside ComfyUI's `custom_nodes/` folder (or copy just the `nodes/` subfolder) and install the package:

 ```bash
 cd custom_nodes